-The financial report has been prepared on the basis of historical cost, except for financial instruments that are measured at their fair value as explained in Note I. Cost is based on the fair value of the consolidated financial statements comprise the financial statements of the Company and all its subsidiaries.
+The financial report has been prepared on the basis of historical cost, except for financial instruments that are measured at their fair value as explained in Note I. Cost is based on the fair value of the consideration given in exchange for assets.
+All amounts are presented in Australian dollars, unless otherwise noted.
+The consolidated financial statements comprise the financial statements of the Company and all its subsidiaries.
 An entity, including a structured entity, is considered a subsidiary of when we determine that the Company has control over the entity.
 Control exists when the Consolidated Entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The Consolidated Entity assess power by examining existing rights that give the Company the current ability to direct the relevant activities of the entity.
 The effect of all transactions between entities in the Consolidated Entity have been eliminated on consolidation.